eliona-smart-building-assistant/ews-app/USER-GUIDE.md

 Follow these steps for Exchange Online and hybrid installations having user emails stored in Exchange online. *For Exchange server local installation or hybrid configuration with local-first accounts, skip this chapter and just obtain NTLM credentials and EWS API URL*

-> Please note that EWS for Exchange Online will be deprected on October 1, 2026.
+> Please note that EWS for Exchange Online will be deprecated on October 1, 2026.
 This does not affect local exchange servers and hybrid configurations.
 More details on the retirement can be found on the [Exchange Team Blog](https://techcommunity.microsoft.com/t5/exchange-team-blog/retirement-of-exchange-web-services-in-exchange-online/ba-p/3924440)

+#### Permissions Limitation

+This app is designed to work with very strict permission requirements.
+That means that the bookings created in Eliona will have a service user as an organizer and the booking user as an attendee.
+The users would then need special permissions to edit the bookings outside of Eliona (in Outlook).

+If your company policy allows delegation or impersonation rights in Exchange, please contact us to allow the app to act on behalf of the users.

 ### Registering the Application in Microsoft Entra

-To configure EWS with Exchange app, follow the steps below to register it in Microsoft Entra.
+To configure EWS with Exchange, follow the steps below to register it in Microsoft Entra.

 #### 1. Register the Application